Eva Kaili: Arrest and corruption charges

 On 12 December 2022, the Greek Anti-Money Laundering Authority announced that it had frozen all assets of Kaili and her close family members.
 This included all bank accounts, safes, companies and other financial assets.
 Of particular interest to the authorities, according to the head of the Anti-Money Laundering Authority, is a newly established real estate company in the Athens district of Kolonaki.

 The timing of the arrests coincided with the 2022 FIFA World Cup being hosted in Qatar.
 At the time, there was significant criticism of the hosts within the European Union, but during a speech at the European Parliament, Kaili praised the country's human rights record and criticised accusations of corruption made against Qatar.

-On 5 January 2023, Kaili, from the cell where she is incarcerated in Haren Prison outside Brussels, accused the Belgian authorities of "inhuman" behavior towards her.
-Since the day of her arrest and subsequent incarceration, she has asked for permission to meet her 22-month old daughter in prison or, failing that, to see her via Skype.
-However, both requests were rejected; Kaili said: "I am being tortured, this is so unfair that I cannot stand it, and I am breaking down.
+On 5 January 2023, Kaili, from where she was held in Haren Prison outside Brussels, complained about her treatment by the Belgian authorities, in particular in delays regarding a visit from her daughter.
+Kaili said: "I am being tortured, this is so unfair that I cannot stand it, and I am breaking down.
 What is the problem with my little girl, why are they keeping her away from me?".
 The authorities responded by permitting Kaili to have a three-hour meeting with her 22-month-old daughter in prison on the afternoon of 6 January; this was the first time Kaili had seen her daughter since her arrest in December.
 Kaili's father, Alexandros Kailis, brought the child to Haren Prison.

 Kaili's three co-defendants, Francesco Giorgi (Kaili's boyfriend), Antonio Panzeri (an Italian former MEP and former Chair of the European Parliament Human Rights Subcommittee), and Niccolò Figà-Talamanca (a lobbyist and NGO activist) are described as pleading guilty to charges of corruption and money-laundering.

-Since her incarceration, Kaili is being monitored by Haren Prison's in-house psychologists.
+While detained, Kaili was monitored by Haren Prison's in-house psychologists.
 Kaili declined to exercise her right, under Belgian law, to meet with a psychologist; however, Haren Prison staff judged it necessary for her.
 The psychologists were also present during Kaili's meeting with her daughter.
-Kaili's lawyers claim that Belgian authorities themselves are to blame for any psychological harm done to Kaili, especially in her early interrogations which the lawyers contest as being legally problematic.
+Kaili's lawyers claimed that Belgian authorities were to blame for any psychological harm done to Kaili, especially in her early interrogations which the lawyers contest as being legally problematic.